-The lab hires a handful of undergraduates each year to work on projects related to the Map of Life.
-Unfortunately, we are not currently hiring undergraduate research assistant.
+The lab hires a number of undergraduates each year to work on projects related to the Map of Life.
 If you are a Yale undergrad interested in the pursuing an independent research project, please email firstname.lastname@example.org.

 New opportunities are ongoing, some of them in the context of the Center for Biodiversity and Global Change and the Max Planck - Yale Center for Biodiversity Movement and Global Change.
 Focal areas of recruitment will likely include biodiversity and remote sensing, animal movement, and spatial biodiversity change assessment.

 These positions will be closely involved with the Map of Life and the new Max Planck-Yale Center, utilizing GIS tools and ecological understanding to map species distributions worldwide.
 If interested, please email email@example.com

 Yale and the Department for Ecology and Evolutionary Biology